-That being said, one way to show religious freedom is to express humor in the absurdities and inconsistencies in them.
+One way to show religious freedom is to express humor in their absurdities and inconsistencies.
 Making fun of something does not prevent someone from believing.
-For example, if I tell you I believe in Oden’s existence, you have the right to make jokes about it.
+For example, if I assert that the God Oden is alive and well, you have the right to make jokes about how silly it is.
 You have the right to point out the errors of my thinking.

 If your comments lead me to question my beliefs, so much the better.
 Maybe it will lead to my awakening?

 Everyone has their way of awakening.
 And each of us has spiritual gifts to aid in this quest.
 These gifts are sleeping in our DNA.
 So, waking these gifts is the key.
 It sets our spiritual walk into motion.
 It opens our minds to new potentials.

 Accessing these gifts was the central goal of many ancient cultures.
 And so, we benefit from generations of research.
 The results are a robust set of tools anyone can use for developing or exploring awareness.
 We call these tools spiritual technologies.
 Living life without religious beliefs is not just possible.
 It is preferable.
 With fewer boundaries to get in the way, you are free to explore your spiritual truths.
 Happiness is living in the state of mind you enjoy by exploring your inner world.

 These tools stand up to the test of science.
 They are repeatable experiential phenomena.
 And higher states of awareness also have unique, measurable physiological signatures.
 They differ from consciousness’s primary partitions of waking, sleeping, and dreaming.
 These processes do not require belief in a religion.
 All you need to do is follow the process.
 These tools come mostly from Eastern traditions, and this is probably because their focus is on developing human potential.